d-morrison/IntroStatActivities/_book/13-A19-regression-simulation.md

 #### Simulation-based hypothesis test {-}

 Let's start by thinking about how one simulation would be created on the null distribution using cards.
-First, we would write the values for the response variable, Duration, on each card.
+First, we would write the values for the response variable, total length, on each card.
 Next, we would shuffle these $y$ values while keeping the $x$ values (explanatory variable) in the same order.
 Then, find the line of regression for the shuffled $(x, y)$ pairs and calculate either the slope or correlation of the shuffled sample.

 We will use the `regression_test()` function in R (in the `catstats` package) to simulate the null distribution of shuffled slopes (or shuffled correlations) and compute a p-value.
 We will need to enter the response variable name and the explanatory variable name for the formula, the data set name (identified above as `diving`), the summary measure for the test (either slope or correlation), number of repetitions, the sample statistic (value of slope or correlation), and the direction of the alternative hypothesis.

-The response variable name is `Duration` and the explanatory variable name is `Dive_HeartRate` for these data.
+The response variable name is `TL_cm` and the explanatory variable name is `BW_cm` for these data.

+\newpage

 9. What inputs should be entered for each of the following to create the simulation to test regression slope?